Two Weeks in Egypt: Travel Experiences & Information

 Temple at Abu Simbel in southern Egypt

 I found the temples in Egypt incredible.
 The precision of the building and the details in the hieroglyphs were mind-blowing.
-Also, I’m not really a museum person, so I loved wandering through the ruins because I could experience the history all around me; walking with our guide explaining the background and meaning of what we were seeing really brought Egypt’s past to life.
+Also, I’m not really a museum person, so I loved wandering through the ruins because I could experience Egypt’s history all around me; walking with our guide explaining the background and meaning of what we were seeing really brought Egypt’s past to life.

 Looking up at the Kom Ombo ruins, Egypt